xaviertnc/OneFile/js/popup.md

 The F1 Popup is a versatile and customizable popup solution.
 It supports various configurations and can be used for modals, notifications, tooltips, and more.
 F1 Popup automatically handles proper stacking order of popups and backdrops.
+Popup elements are hidden by default and can be shown using the `show()` method.

 Typical implementation modes include: